Q. Does the Missouri State Board of Nursing issue an actual license card or document?

 Q. HOW OFTEN DO I NEED TO RENEW MY LICENSE?

-A. When it comes time to renew your license, a renewal notice will be sent to you in the mail approximately two months prior to the expiration date of your license.
+A. When it comes time to renew your license, a renewal postcard will be sent to you in the mail approximately two months prior to the expiration date of your license.
 Currently, an RN license expires on April 30 of each odd-numbered year.
-License renewal for a practical nurse expires on May 31 of each even-numbered year.
-The renewal notices are mailed to the last address that we have on file so it is important that you notify us of any address changes that may have occurred since your last renewal.
-Please be advised that it is your responsibility to renew your license even if the renewal notice does not reach you through the mail.
+Licenses for LPN's expire on May 31 of each even-numbered year.
+If you are enrolled in Nursys® e-Notify as a nurse, you will receive renewal reminders 90, 60 and 30 days before your license expires.
+The reminders will be sent to the email you provide in your registration.
+The renewal postcards are mailed to the last address that we have on file so it is important that you notify us of any address changes that may have occurred since your last renewal.
+Please be advised that it is your responsibility to renew your license even if the renewal postcard does not reach you through the mail.

 Q. HOW DO I NOTIFY THE BOARD OFFICE IF I SHOULD HAVE A NAME OR ADDRESS CHANGE?

-For address changes: include your name, old address, new address, primary state of residence address, and license number.
-Please print out our change of address form (click here) and mail or fax to our office.
+A. You are required to notify the Board within 30 days of an address or name change..
+Name changes can only be accepted in writing.
+Please print out our change form (click here) and mail or fax to our office.
 Please PRINT clearly and include your signature.

-Q. IF I DO NOT RECEIVE MY NEW LICENSE BEFORE THE EXPIRATION DATE, DO I HAVE TO STOP WORKING?
+Q. IF I DO NOT RENEW BEFORE THE EXPIRATION DATE, DO I HAVE TO STOP WORKING?

-A. To avoid delays, return your renewal notice as soon as it is received.
+A. To avoid delays, you should renew as soon as you receive your notice.

-If your current license expires prior to receipt of your new license you may only continue working if your license status can be verified online as current.
+You may only continue working if your license status can be verified online as current.
 Licenses may be verified for free, 24/7 at www.nursys.com.
 This website will allow you to verify multi-state or single state license status, discipline and expiration date.
+Use Nursys® QuickConfirm to verify a license.

 Q. WHAT IS THE PROCESS FOR THE BOARD TO ENDORSE MY LICENSE TO ANOTHER STATE?

 A. You must contact the state board of nursing where you want a license and request an application for licensure.
 Contact information for boards of nursing can be found at http://www.ncsbn.org/.
-Verification of Missouri licensure will be done through the National Council of State Boards of Nursing NurSys system.
-Go to http://www.nursys.com for more information on this service.
+Verification of Missouri licensure will be done through the National Council of State Boards of Nursing's NurSys system.
+Go to http://www.nursys.com for more information on this service..
+Use Nursys® Licensure Verification for this service.

 Q. DO YOU HAVE THE ADDRESS AND TELEPHONE NUMBERS TO OTHER STATE BOARDS?